Skip to content

 If you have spent time in BS/MD forums, you have seen the pattern.
 A parent asks for a counselor recommendation, and a dozen consultants appear, each one confident, each one with a website.
 It is hard to tell who is real and who is marketing.

 A disclosure, since it matters here.
 I run a BS/MD advisory practice, so weigh what follows accordingly.
-I am also a physician and a former dean inside one of these programs, and I have watched families spend thousands on help their student did not need.
-This is how I would evaluate a counselor if it were my own child, including how to decide whether you need one at all.
+I am also a physician and a former Assistant Dean inside one of these programs, and I have watched families spend thousands on help their student did not need.
+This is how I would evaluate a counselor if it were my own family deciding, including how to decide whether you need one at all.

-• Is my student competitive for these programs?
+• Is this student competitive for these programs?

 • Is our list realistic, or built around famous names?